Let me guess Dream Catcher… you want to improve your credit, right?

 A secured credit card is a great, next-step in building credit for someone who has had financial challenges.

 The Self Visa Credit Card allows anyone who has an existing Self Credit Builder Account to choose a portion of saved money ($100 or more) to use as the refundable security deposit for their credit card.
+The Self Visa Credit Card has a 23.99% APR (This APR will vary with the market based on the Prime Rate.)

 - Open your Self Credit Builder Account.